Yvand/Hugo-EntraCP/content/docs/how-to/set-credentials.md

 toc: true
 ---

-Follow this article to set the credentials that EntraCP uses to connect to [your Entra ID tenant](https://entra.microsoft.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType//sourceType/Microsoft_AAD_IAM).
+Follow this article to set the credentials used by EntraCP to connect to [your Entra ID tenant](https://entra.microsoft.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType//sourceType/Microsoft_AAD_IAM).

 ## Prerequisites